theborakompanioni/bitcoin-spring-boot-starter/readme.md

 #### spring-testcontainer-bitcoind-starter
 A fast any easy way to start one or multiple Bitcoin Core Daemons within docker containers programmatically within your application.
-Please note, that **this module is intended to be used with regtest only**.
+Please note, that **this module is intended to be used in regtest mode only**.

 This spring boot starter module can be used in combination with [bitcoin-jsonrpc-client](#bitcoin-jsonrpc-client) and [bitcoin-zeromq-client](#bitcoin-zeromq-client).